syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 I> Note:

-I> If the ChartToImageConverter object is not initialized, then the charts in Word document will get skipped during Word to PDF conversion.
+I> When the ChartToImageConverter object is not initialized, then the charts in Word document gets skipped during Word to PDF conversion.

 I> ChartToImageConverter is supported from .NET Framework 4.0 onwards